khaledjendi/SHOPi/README.md

 - Partial blocking of the page when loading items

 - Re-usable components for different purposes

+- You can view the project online at: https://shopi5.herokuapp.com/

 ### What is remaining?
 - Continue working with api to use it to call products by their brands, colors, ...